 There’s something disorienting about fulfilling a dream—it comes with an annoyingly momentary sense of relief followed by existential self-reflection (what now? why me? was it worth it?).
 The weird thing about dreams is that they don’t always repeat themselves in the exact same way.
 I remember writing in my reflection on Zero that I desperately wanted to become a concept artist at Riot Games, and even though I’ve strayed a lot from that path, I’ll be joining Riot in six months.
 I’ve taken some time this year to reflect and consider what my next dream would look like.
 I can’t say I have any more clarity than you do, stranger, but here’s what I know: I experienced a sense of joy creating Cinnamon & Antonyms that I haven’t felt with projects I've worked on before.
-Hopefully, this project is the beginning of something special.
+Hopefully, this feeling is the beginning of something special.

-A special thanks to everyone who shared honest feedback, playtested, judged, and listened to me talk about this project ad nauseam over the past five months.
+A special thanks to everyone who shared honest feedback, playtested, judged, and listened to me talk about Cinnamon & Antonyms ad nauseam over the past five months.
 I'm honored to have witnessed all of the life and joy you brought into Cinnamon.